No products in the cart.

 You know your cat the best and if you notice any unwanted side effects after CBD use, lower the dose for next time.

-What Is the Right Dose of CBD for Cats?
+What Is the Right Dose for Cats?

 A safe dose of CBD for cats is between 1mg – 2mg per 10 pounds of body weight as a rule of thumb.
 If you’re just starting your cat on CBD, start lower at 1mg.

 You may notice effects right away and you may not, but don’t let that disappoint you.
-Keep up your cat’s CBD regimen for at least two weeks time and keep an eye out for any differences in their behavior.
+Keep up your cat’s CBD regimen for two weeks time and keep an eye out for any differences in their behavior.

 How Do I Give My Cat CBD?

 If you’re using a CBD oil tincture (See the picture below) you have a couple of options.
 You can put CBD oil directly into your cat’s food bowl and mix it with their food.
+You may even consider mixing it in with salmon oil or another type of fish oil.
+The CBD oil will homogenize, and your cat will benefit from the omega acids in the fish oil.

-You might also be able to train your cat to enjoy the taste of the CBD oil and they may want to lick the oil straight from the glass pipette.
+You might be able to train your cat to enjoy the taste of the CBD oil and they may want to lick the oil straight from the glass pipette.

 Can My Cat Take Too Much CBD?